Best kids’ bikes 2025

 Top tips: to help you choose the best kids’ bike

-- Size: Make sure to choose the right wheel size based on your child’s height.
-It's important for comfort and safety – a bike that's too big or too small will be difficult to ride.
-Here’s how to choose the right size bike for your child’s age.
+- Size: Picking the right wheel size based on your child’s height is crucial for comfort and safety.
+A bike that’s too big or too small can be hard to control.
+See our guide on how to choose the right size bike for your child’s age.

-- Weight: A lighter bike is easier for kids to handle and pedal, especially on hills.
-Heavier bikes can be harder to control, making riding less enjoyable.
-Opt for the lightest bike within your budget.
+- Weight: A lighter bike is easier for kids to handle, making cycling more enjoyable.
+Heavier bikes can be harder to manoeuvre, especially on hills.
+Go for the lightest option your budget allows.

-- Budget: Cheaper bikes often weigh more and have lower-quality components, while premium bikes are lighter, more durable, and provide a smoother ride.
-For budget-friendly options that are actually worth buying, read our cheapest kids’ bikes guide.
+- Budget: Cheaper bikes tend to be heavier and have basic components, while pricier models are lighter, better equipped, and provide a smoother ride.
+If you’re looking for great value, check out our cheapest kids’ bikes guide.

 These are our top picks of the best kids' bikes that have really impressed us over the years, covering a range of budgets and uses.